benjaminramey/benjaminramey.github.io/_posts/2017-01-20-I-Like-Languages-That-Expect-Me-To-Be-a-Great-Programmer.md

 layout: post
 title:  "I Like Languages That Expect Me To Be a Great Programmer"
 date:   2017-01-20 20:05:00
-description: "Great post on languages that are getting too 'safe'"
+description: "Languages that are getting too 'safe'!"
 categories: [programming]
 tags: []
 ---